 She goes off into my bedroom and I head into the study.
 As I suspected, there are several emails that mean nothing, including a few from The Pedophile before the blowup and nothing after.
 I delete those immediately and block her email address.
 I want absolutely nothing else to do with her.
 I regret signing the new contract with her now.
-Although I am not a cruel, heartless bastard, what she did to my family today was completely inexcusable.
+Although I’m not a cruel, heartless bastard, what she did to my family today was completely inexcusable.
 Now, I want to pull my backing from her like I should have done in the first place.
-I will talk to legal tomorrow to see if there is still something that I can do.
+I’ll talk to legal tomorrow to see if there’s still something that I can do.

 The email from Andrea makes me happy.

 I’m sorry to bother you on the weekend, Mr. Grey.
 Amber Whitmore’s assistant has scheduled you for a phone interview tomorrow at 11:00am EST (8:00am PST).
 She has apparently done her homework and knows who you are.
 She tried to ascertain the reason for the phone call.
 I think curiosity is killing them, so you have carte blanche for subject matter.

 Andrea Fairchild, Personal Assistant to Christian Grey, Grey Enterprises Holdings, Inc

 Outstanding!
 We can finally get this ball rolling a bit and maybe eliminate some of this damn speculation.
 I don’t need an appointment to speak to Landon, so I’ll call him after I get some information from his sister.
 That’ll be two birds down tomorrow.
 I’ll make a visit to Noticon on Tuesday to intimidate… I mean interrogate Mr. Billings.